ericrosenberg1/aircraft-tracker-bot/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Acknowledgments

 - OpenSky Network for providing the aircraft flight data.
 - The Python community for the excellent documentation and libraries that made this project possible.
+- Claude and ChatGPT for speeding up development and improving my code
+- Codacy, Snyk, and Code Climate for automatic reviews.